-The Third Annual Idaho Day Celebration is coming!
+The Third Annual Idaho Day Celebration was a great success!

-On Friday, March 3rd, we will meet to celebrate Idaho Day.
-The State theme for this year is Idaho the Beautiful.
-Our county theme will be Idaho the Beautiful: Its Conduct and its Heroes.
-This program will highlight the positive way the State and Bonneville County and its people excel.
-This annual celebration happens because of legislation passed by Representative Linden Bateman establishing March 4 as Idaho Day with celebrations throughout Idaho.
-Another highlight of our Idaho Day celebration will be hearing from the winners of our student contests.
+The State theme for this year was Idaho the Beautiful.
+Our county theme was Idaho the Beautiful: Its Conduct and its Heroes.
+The program highlighted the positive way the State and Bonneville County and its people excel.
+Another highlight of our Idaho Day celebration was hearing from the winners of our student contests and seeing their work.
 BCHA is working hard to encourage young people to be interested in their heritage by sponsoring programs specifically for them, such as the student contests.
-Todd Brown, Dist. #91 Curriculum Coordinator and BCHA board member chairs the student contest program and announces the winners of the student contests and their cash prizes, with several of those winners giving their presentations during the Idaho Day program.
-Information concerning the contest was distributed to schools in September, 2016.
-The Word documents containing descriptions and the scoring rubrics for the various contests can be downloaded here as a "zip" file.
-The due date to turn in contest entries to Todd Brown is January 27th, 2017.
-Entries can be submitted to him at the District 91 Administrative Building, 690 John Adams Parkway.
+Todd Brown, Dist. #91 Curriculum Coordinator and BCHA board member chairs the student contest program.

 Sixth Annual Treasures Tour